Reducing Historical Node Storage Costs in Apache Druid

 Failure Modes & Diagnostics

-Storage bloat typically manifests through three deterministic failure modes that directly impact deep storage I/O and coordinator memory footprints.
+Storage bloat manifests through three deterministic failure modes that directly inflate deep-storage I/O and Coordinator memory footprints.
+Each has a shell one-liner that isolates it against the Coordinator or Overlord REST API.

-2. Compaction Lock Contention: Overlapping compaction intervals or concurrent compact tasks targeting identical partition boundaries trigger SegmentLock timeouts.
-Monitor GET /druid/indexer/v1/tasks for RUNNING compaction tasks sharing the same ioConfig.interval.
-Unresolved contention leaves intermediate segments stranded in pending state, consuming deep storage without serving queries.
-Implement interval hashing or coordinator-level task queuing to serialize writes.
+2. Compaction lock contention — Overlapping intervals or concurrent compact tasks targeting identical partition boundaries trigger SegmentLock timeouts, leaving intermediate segments stranded in deep storage without ever serving queries.
+Enumerate running compaction tasks and check for shared intervals:

 {